About the Journal

 Articles

-To be considered for publication, all papers must adhere to Aigne’s Author Guidelines and be thoroughly proofread prior to submission.
+Aigne is a peer-reviewed journal that publishes scholarly articles.
+To be considered for publication, all articles must adhere to Aigne’s Author Guidelines and be thoroughly proofread prior to submission.

 Peer Review Process

 Once you submit your manuscript, it will be assigned to a member of our Editorial Board, who will read it and make a decision about whether it is appropriate for Aigne.
-If the manuscript is accepted, it will be sent to external reviewers through the online Open Journal System, guaranteeing anonymity throughout the review process.
+If the manuscript is accepted, it will be sent to external reviewers through the online Open Journal System, Ensuring a double-blind review process where both authors and reviewers remain anonymous.
 Reviewers are not identified to the authors unless specifically requested by the reviewer.

-Following our peer review guidelines, the reviewer will read the manuscript and make one of the following decisions:
+Normally, we aim to provide peer-review feedback to authors within approximately 12 weeks of receiving their articles.
+In line with our peer review guidelines, the reviewer will assess the manuscript and make one of the following decisions

-Once the revision process has ended satisfactorily, your paper will be accepted for publication and your editor will be in contact about the final dates of appearance.
+Once the revision process is successfully completed and all necessary revisions have been made and approved, your paper will be accepted for publication.
+It will then undergo final pre-publication checks before your editor contacts you about the final dates of appearance.

 Book Reviews

-Aigne offers a selection of books for review which are advertised in our call for reviewers.
+• Aigne offers a selection of books for review which are advertised in our calls for reviewers.
 We invite potential reviewers to submit their CV for consideration.

 Event Reports